electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/q6-e-tron/_index.md

 Electrichasgoneaudi.net expects the Audi Q6 e-tron to come in different performance versions.

 - 2-wheel drive (Audi Q6 e-tron 45?)
-- quattro drive (Audi Q6 e-tron 55?)
+- Audi Q6 e-tron 55 quattro with 282KW/382hp + 20kw boost (confirmed)
-- Audi SQ6 e-tron
+- Audi SQ6 e-tron  with 380KW/510hP + 20kw boost  (confirmed)
 - Audi RSQ6 e-tron with 450kW and +1000nm

 Audi will use different motor setups on the om the variants.